Skip to main content

 Search for events

-Once you configure the transparent federated provider and Lumi integration, you can query Lumi events in Splunk with a data model.
+Once you configure the transparent federated provider and Lumi integration, you can query Lumi events directly or using a data model.
 The following example finds bot activity on web-01:

 | tstats count from datamodel=Web where nodename=Web Web.dest=web-01 Web.http_user_agent=*bot* by Web.http_user_agent, Web.url